 It is also a well-known fact that the vast majority of all data breaches and other cybersecurity issues are caused by human error and this has nothing to do with the cloud.
 Simply put, these are people who mess up when it comes to cyber security and, taking some of the access away from non-essential personnel by switching to the cloud, can actually improve a SBMs cybersecurity practice.

 Myth 3: It Will Be One Problem after Another

 We are again coming back to the problem of losing uptime, which is an understandable fear among small business owners.
-Simply put, they cannot afford to be non-functional for any long periods of time and many SMB owners believe that cloud-based solutions will cost them valuable workhours by being unavailable or by experiencing other types of problems.
+Simply put, they cannot afford to be non-functional for any long periods of time and many SMB owners believe that cloud call center software will cost them valuable workhours by being unavailable or by experiencing other types of problems.

 The reality couldn’t be any further from this.
 With cloud technology, SMBs are actually utilizing solutions and technologies that would have been unavailable to them the more traditional way.
 In essence, they are being provided with services and technological solutions that used to be reserved for the biggest corporations.

 Furthermore, the cloud service providers give their customers guarantees, that ensure your employees will never encounter problems that will put their work in jeopardy.

 Also, we need to be realistic here.
 How many timeshave one or more of your employees wasted time with obsolete computers and ancient software that was not cloud-based?
 It is not like the traditional solutions have been paragons of reliability.

 It is important to see these myths for what they are – stubbornly held beliefs that prevent you from reaping the benefits of switching at least some of your SMB operation to the cloud.